Richard Beckman: Conde Nast Publications/Fairchild Fashion Group

-He was CEO of the Fairchild Fashion Group, made up of several assets acquired from Capital Cities/Disney for $630mm and included: WWD, Footwear News, W Magazine, Beauty Biz, Fairchild Trade Shows, Summits and Fairchild Books.
+He was the CEO of the Fairchild Fashion Group, made up of several assets acquired from Capital Cities/Disney for $630mm and included: WWD, Footwear News, W Magazine, Beauty Biz, Fairchild Trade Shows, Summits and Fairchild Books.

 Prometheus Global Media

-In 2010, Beckman was the founding chief executive officer of Prometheus Global Media.
+In 2010, Beckman was the founding CEO of Prometheus Global Media.
 There he changed The Hollywood Reporter from a daily print publication be platform agnostic, covering the entertainment industry, re-positioned Billboard, and executive produced The Billboard Music Awards in May 2011/2012, after a 5 years hiatus.

-Also at Prometheus Global Media, he led the consolidation of Adweek, Mediaweek and Brandweek and expanded the Clio awards by bringing the show back to network television (NBC).
+Also at Prometheus Global Media, he led the consolidation of Adweek, Mediaweek and Brandweek and expanded the Clio Awards by bringing the show back to network television (NBC).

 Three Lions Entertainment

-Beckman was chief executive officer and founder of Three Lions Entertainment, launched by Richard Beckman, Joel Katz, Chairman of Entertainment for Greenberg Traurig, and Ron Burkle in 2013.
+Beckman was CEO and founder of Three Lions Entertainment, launched by Richard Beckman, Joel Katz, Chairman of Entertainment for Greenberg Traurig, and Ron Burkle in 2013.
 He engineered the return of Fashion Rocks, aa special on CBS, with corporate partnerships.
 The show was hosted by Ryan Seacrest and featured performances from artists including Usher, Jennifer Lopez, Nicki Minaj, Luke Bryan, Miranda Lambert, Pitbull, Duran Duran, KISS and Enrique Inglesias.
 It was broadcast live 9 September from the Barclay Center, Brooklyn airing in over 100 countries globally.
 Beckman also created the revival of the television specials Movies Rock and Sports Rock.